The complete Orrery- How to Make an Orrery (6/9/18)

 I then went through and selected a few promising combinations, one of which is below.

 Each one selected uses just the gears I have enough for when I combine them.
 I also tried to keep the error level to less than 1%.
-In most cases I was able to have 0-0.5%.
+In most cases I was able to have at least 0.5% error.
 Good news is I won’t have to fabricate any gears.
 In case you cannot see it above, I’ve pretty much settled on the combination of gears below.

 This portion of the project took quite a while.
 Things will get more interesting now even though the pace will be slow.
 I need to complete the design for the overall gear box and then start construction.
 All of the gears have different bore sizes so I’ll be making a lot of bushings in some cases and boring them out further in others.